xia-lab/MetaboAnalystR/README.md

 ## Citation

 MetaboAnalystR 2.0 has been developed by the [XiaLab](http://xialabresearch.com/) at McGill University.

-The R package (Version 1.0.0) has been [published](https://doi.org/10.1093/bioinformatics/bty528)!
+The original manuscript (Version 1.0.0) can be found [here](https://doi.org/10.1093/bioinformatics/bty528).
+MetaboAnalystR Version 2.0.0 has been recently [published](https://www.mdpi.com/2218-1989/9/3/57)!

 We encourage users to further develop the package to suit their needs.
-If you use the R package, please cite us: Chong, Jasmine, and Jianguo Xia.
+If you use the R package, please cite us:

+Chong, Jasmine, Mai Yamamoto, and Jianguo Xia.
+"MetaboAnalystR 2.0: From Raw Spectra to Biological Insights."
+Metabolites 9.3 (2019): 57.

+Chong, Jasmine, and Jianguo Xia.
 "MetaboAnalystR: an R package for flexible and reproducible analysis of metabolomics data."
 Bioinformatics 34.24 (2018): 4313-4314.

-Within R:
+*From within R:*

 ```R
 citation("MetaboAnalystR")